Roland Jupiter-8: Jupiter changes and successors

 Throughout the production of the JP-8 there were several changes.
 Starting at serial #171700 the D/A converter on the Interface board was changed from 12-bit to 14-bit.
 This change was made mainly to improve tuning stability.
 The problem with the 12-bit digital-to-analog converter on the original JP-8 is that it could cause the autotune to be inaccurate in some instances.
 Some say to avoid these early JP-8's while others say they haven't experienced tuning problems.
 Starting at serial #242750 the LEDs of the display were changed to brighter ones.
 Starting at serial #282880 the JP-8 came standard with a DCB port.
 These newer JP-8's may be referred to as JP-8A's.
 DCB, or Digital Control Bus, was Roland's pre-MIDI interface that allowed the JP-8 to talk to other DCB enabled hardware, such as the Roland MC-4 and MC-8 microcomposers.
 Previous JP-8's had the option of having the OC-8 retrofit installed to give it DCB capability.

 The Jupiter-6 was released 2 years after the JP-8 and was an attempt at more affordable version of Roland's flagship.
 It features a similar voice architecture and appearance.
 It stored fewer patches, and had six voices.
-In order to make it cheaper to manufacture, a move towards integrated circuits (Curtis) was made, to replace discrete circuits used in JP-8's oscillators and amplifiers.
-The JP-6 is built using CEM3340 chip for its oscillators, and CEM3360 for its voltage controlled amplifiers.
+In order to make it cheaper to manufacture, Roland chose to utilize integrated circuits, as opposed to the discrete circuits used for JP-8's oscillators and amplifiers.
+The JP-6 is built using Curtis CEM3340 chips for its oscillators, and CEM3360 for its voltage controlled amplifiers.
 These changes imparted a change in sonic character, meaning that the JP-6 is not simply a less-expensive version of the JP-8, but an instrument with its own distinct sound.
 Additionally, the Jupiter-6 features a true multimode resonant filter, built-in MIDI, unison detune function and the ability to activate multiple waveforms on a single oscillator.

 The Roland MKS-80 Super Jupiter is a MIDI-controlled, rack-mountable sound module with a similar voice architecture to the Jupiter-8.
 However, its first released incarnation in 1984 (revision 3 and 4) used hardware similar to its predecessor, the Jupiter-6 (which had a combination of Curtis VCO and VCA chips combined with Roland's own proprietary filters).
 In 1985, Roland released another revision of the MKS-80, known as Rev 5, which used different VCO, VCA and filter circuits.
 As a result, the MKS-80 Rev 5 can sound a bit different from its predecessors.
 The Rev 5 filter was also used in the JX-8P, JX-10 and MKS-70 synthesizers.